But even if you're sure you bossed it, the smart money is always on having a back-up plan. That way, you're ready for anything.

 What to do once you're in Clearing

-The Student Room's Clearing contacts directory has the details of all the UK universities using Clearing, so you can use it to find the phone numbers and website addresses that you need.
+The Student Room's Clearing contacts directory has contact details for UK universities using Clearing, so you can use it to find the phone numbers and website addresses that you need.

 For a comprehensive list of all the courses available in Clearing, your best bet is the UCAS website.
-Its listings are updated throughout A-level results day and beyond.
-Most universities will have lists prominently displayed on their own websites; some may even have webforms to fill in to register your interest and request further details.
+Its listing are constantly updated.
+Most unis also have lists prominently displayed on their own websites.

 You can also sign up for TSR's customised Clearing emails.
 We'll get universities to email you directly with vacancies in your preferred courses.